As an Amazon Associate, I earn from qualifying purchases.

 Use Activated Charcoal or Coffee Grounds

-Activated charcoal and coffee grounds are also great for catching smells, so you can put your clothes in a garment bag or Tupperware with a small bowl of either product, then seal the bag or container for a few days to help it absorb the chemical scent without transferring its smell.
+Activated charcoal and coffee grounds are also great for catching smells.
+So you can put your clothes in a garment bag or Tupperware with a small bowl of either product, then seal the bag or container for a few days to help it absorb the chemical scent without transferring its smell.

 Use an Odor-Eliminating Spray